 Students are not permitted in the clinical area unless under the supervision of a faculty member.

-Prior to admission to NUR 101, students must submit a copy of current certification of competency in cardiopulmonary resuscitation.
-The minimum requirement is Basic Cardiopulmonary Life Support (BLS-Rescuer) for health professionals.
-The certification must be valid through graduation.
+Prior to admission to NUR 101, students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the Health Care Provider.
+After February 16, 2016 the BLS Provider card takes its place.

 1.7 with 1-14 credits attempted